-Our collection, processing, use, storage, sharing and transmission of PII and other sensitive data is subject to stringent and changing state and federal laws, regulations, standards and policies and could give rise to liabilities as a result of our failure or perceived failure to protect such data, comply with privacy and data protection laws and regulations or adhere to the privacy and data protection practices that we articulate to our customers.
+Our collection, use, and transmission of PII and other sensitive data is subject to stringent and changing state and federal laws, and regulations, and could give rise to liabilities as a result of our failure or perceived failure to comply with such laws and regulations or adhere to the privacy and data protection practices that we articulate to our customers.

-In the course of our operations and the processing of transactions, we collect, process, use, store, share and/or transmit a large volume of PII and other sensitive data from current, past and prospective customers, as well as our employees, in and across multiple jurisdictions.
-The regulatory framework for privacy issues worldwide is rapidly evolving and is likely to remain uncertain for the foreseeable future.
-We are subject to federal and state laws and regulations regarding privacy, data security and the collection, processing, use, storage, protection, sharing and/or transmission of PII and sensitive data.
-For example, the GLBA (along with its implementing regulations) restricts certain collection, processing, storage, use and disclosure of personal information, requires notice to individuals of privacy practices and provides individuals with certain rights to prevent the use and disclosure of certain nonpublic or otherwise legally protected information.
+In the course of our operations and the processing of transactions, we collect, process, use, store, share and/or transmit a large volume of PII (some of which is considered "sensitive" data under applicable privacy laws) from customers, and employees, across multiple jurisdictions.
+The regulatory framework for privacy issues in the United States is rapidly evolving and is likely to remain uncertain for the foreseeable future.
+We are presently subject to numerous federal and state laws and regulations regarding privacy, data security and the collection, and handling of PII and sensitive data.
+For example, at the federal level, the GLBA (along with its implementing regulations) requires disclosures to consumers about our handling of their nonpublic personal information and empowers consumers to place restrictions on, or opt out of, our sharing nonpublic personal information with affiliated and nonaffiliated their parties for various purposes.